USS Cross: History

 Cross was launched 4 July 1944 by Federal Shipbuilding and Dry Dock Co., Kearny, New Jersey; sponsored by Mrs. D. F. Cross, mother of the late Lieutenant (junior grade) Cross, USNR; and commissioned 8 January 1945.

-Pacific War

 Departing New York 22 March 1945, Cross called at San Diego, California, before arriving at Pearl Harbor for additional training.
 She sailed on 8 May escorting a convoy for Ulithi, and from 29 May to 11 September Cross continued to escort vital supply-laden convoys from Ulithi to Okinawa.
 After repairs at Okinawa, she called at San Diego and Boston, Massachusetts, then put in at Green Cove Springs, Florida, where she was placed out of commission in reserve 14 June 1946.

-Training ship

 Recommissioned 6 June 1951, Cross was assigned to the 1st Naval District to serve as a training ship for New England Naval Reservists.
 She remained in this employment until placed in reserve again 2 January 1958.
 She was struck from the Navy list on 1 July 1966, and, on 5 March 1968, she was sold for scrapping.